-Client history and physical.

-Physical/emotional status upon admission to hospital.

-Past health history.

-Physician's progress notes.

-Significant changes in status or changes in medical treatment.

-Nurse's (progress) notes significant changes in status and nursing treatments.

-Plan of Care (POC).

-Concentrate on "current" nursing diagnoses (client needs/problems).
-POC should identify nursing actions the student can expect to carry out for the client.

-Flowsheets, laboratory reports, vital signs/intake and output flowsheets.
+- Client history and physical. - Physical/emotional status upon admission to hospital. - Past health history. - Physician's progress notes. - Significant changes in status or changes in medical treatment. - Nurse's (progress) notes significant changes in status and nursing treatments. - Plan of Care (POC). - Concentrate on "current" nursing diagnoses (client needs/problems).
+POC should identify nursing actions the student can expect to carry out for the client. - Flowsheets, Medication Administration Record (MAR), laboratory reports, vital signs/intake, and output flowsheets.

-Note "abnormal" findings on flowsheets/computer screen and laboratory reports and how they relate to nursing care of the client.
+- Note "abnormal" findings on flowsheets/computer screen and laboratory reports and how they relate to nursing care of the client.
 For example, a laboratory report of a hemoglobin of 9 (Hgb 9) is abnormally low and will affect oxygenation and circulation.
 Client may fatigue easily or have fainting spells, so caution is taken with ambulation.
-He/she may need blood products, dietary supplements (iron), oxygen, etc. Note abnormalities in vital signs, especially elevated temperature.
-Review other pertinent information such as the blood glucose readings.
+The client may need blood products, dietary supplements (iron), oxygen, etc. Note abnormalities in vital signs, especially elevated temperature.
+Review other pertinent information such as the blood glucose readings. - Review each medication client is receiving.
+Be familiar with the action, side effects, and rationale for each medication ordered. - Usually a 24-hour review is adequate unless a client's progress is complicated.